oa-333/elog/README.md

 - Connectivity to Windows Event Log
 - Support on MacOS

-## Description
+# Common Use Cases

 The most common use case is a utility logging library, in order to write log messages to file, but much more can be done with it.
 For instance, it can be rather easily extended to be hooked to an external message queue, while applying complex message filtering and transformations.
+One such extension, namely Kafka Connector, is already implemented built-in.
 This could be useful for DevOps use cases.

 One more use case is a bug investigation that requires log flooding.
 In this case, sending messages to a log file may affect application timing and hinder bug reproduction during heavy logging.
-For such a situation there is a specialized log target (ELogQuantumTarget), which is designed to minimize the logging latency, by using a lock-free ring buffer and a designated background thread that logs batches of log messages.
+For such a situation there is a specialized log target (ELogQuantumTarget), which is designed to minimize the logging latency, by using a lock-free ring buffer and a designated background CPU-bound thread that logs batches of log messages.
+Pay attention that simply using a queue guarded by a mutex is not scalable (check out the [benchmark](#multi-threaded-asynchronous-file-log-target-comparison) below).

-Another common use case is log file segmentation (i.e. breaking log file to segments of some size).
+Another common use case is log file rotation/segmentation (i.e. breaking log file to segments of some size).

 The ELog system also allows directing log messages to several destinations, so tapping to external log analysis tools, for instance, in addition to doing regular logging to file, is also rather straightforward.